FoxStudios/FoxClient/README.md

 git submodule update --init --recursive
 ./gradlew build
 ```
-Copy the foxclient-2.x.jar (Name can vary) from build/libs to your minecraft mods folder.
+Copy the foxclient-x.x.x.jar (name may vary) from build/libs into your minecraft mods folder.

 ### Is there gonna be a forge version?
 NO [here's why](forge.md)